romanzes/skia/site/docs/dev/contrib/bazel.md

 ### Linux Hosts (you are running Bazel on a Linux machine)
 You can run a command like:
 ```
-bazel build //example:hello_world_gl --config=clang_linux
+bazel build //example:hello_world_gl
 ```

-This uses the `clang_linux` configuration (defined in `//.bazelrc`), which is a hermetic C++ toolchain we put together to compile Skia on a Linux host (implementation is in `//toolchain`.
+This uses a hermetic C++ toolchain we put together to compile Skia on a Linux host (implementation is in `//toolchain`.
 It builds the _target_ defined in `//examples/BUILD.bazel` named "hello_world_gl", which uses the `sk_app` framework we designed to make simple applications using Skia.

 Bazel will put this executable in `//bazel-bin/example/hello_world_gl` and tell you it did so in the logs.
 You can run this executable yourself, or have Bazel run it by modifying the command to
 be:
 ```
-bazel run //example:hello_world_gl --config=clang_linux
+bazel run //example:hello_world_gl
 ```

 If you want to pass one or more flags to `bazel run`, add them on the end after a `--` like:
 ```
-bazel run //example:hello_world_gl --config=clang_linux -- --flag_one=apple --flag_two=cherry
+bazel run //example:hello_world_gl -- --flag_one=apple --flag_two=cherry
 ```

 ### Mac Hosts (you are running Bazel on a Mac machine)
 You can run a command like:
 ```
-bazel build //example:bazel_test_exe --config=clang_mac
+bazel build //example:bazel_test_exe
 ```

-Similar to the Linux guide, this uses the `clang_mac` configuration (defined in `//.bazelrc`).

 When building for Mac, we require the user to have Xcode installed on their device so that we can use system headers and Mac-specific includes when compiling.
+Googlers, as per usual, follow the instructions at [go/skia-corp-xcode](http://go/skia-corp-xcode) to install Xcode.

 Our Bazel toolchain assumes you have `xcode-select` in your path so that we may symlink the user's current Xcode directory in the toolchain's cache.
 Make sure `xcode-select -p` returns a valid path.

 ## .bazelrc Tips
 You should make a [.bazelrc file](https://bazel.build/docs/bazelrc) in your home directory where